-This motorhome is equipped with remote-controlled, exterior rear view mirrors (Figure 12-7).
+This motorhome is equipped with remote-controlled, exterior rear view mirrors.
+The mirror may be equipped with Blind Side Monitoring System, which is activated when a vehicle is beside your motorhome.
+(Red Oval) (Figure 12-7).

 Always adjust the mirrors for maximum rear visibility before driving.
 If another driver is to drive, be sure the mirrors are readjusted to accommodate the second driver.